Swayback

 Every so often, we’d also catch a glimpse of our two horses, Ms. Ruby and Mr. Frisky, moving quietly through the pasture.

-While it might look uncomfortable, Frisky shows no signs of pain.
-True to his name, he remains spirited and bright, bringing joy and a little mischief to our days here at the ranch.
+While his back may look unusual, Frisky shows no signs of pain.
+True to his name, he remains spirited and bright - bringing joy, presence, and just the right amount of mischief to our days here on the ʻāina.

 Previous